lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

 in the X and Y boxes as, e.g., "-2.5 * log10(g_calibFlux) + 31.4" for the Y axis, and "-2.5 * log10(r_calibFlux)+2.5 * log10(i_calibFlux)" for the X axis.
 Note that the Y axis needs to be reversed (via checking the "reverse" button as shown on the screen shot), to have the faint objects at the bottom, and the bright objects at the top.

-The pop-up window also allows to add the  chart title and label the axes (via the "Chart Options" box), and to choose a color for the data points (via the "Trace Optipns" box).
+The pop-up window also allows to add the chart title and label the axes (via the "Chart Options" box), and to choose a color for the data points (via the "Trace Options" box).
 To modify the plot, one needs to click "Apply" and then "Close".

 .. figure:: /_static/portal_intro_DP02e.png
     :name: portal_results_xy_settings_DP02
     :alt: Screenshot of the plot settings pop up window where the user can select various values and plot types to display the data from a query.
-    	From here, the user can select parameters, lable the x and y axes, and add a new plot, overplot, or modify a previous plot
+    	From here, the user can select parameters, label the x and y axes, and add a new plot, overplot, or modify a previous plot
     :width: 300

     The plot settings pop-up window.